stephen-pope-customer-io/gist-apple/README.md

 These methods should only be used to trigger flows programmatically, if you wish to create an integration with a custom CRM, see Integrations section below.

 ## Embedding
 Gist gives you the option to embed a message within your native product.
-Calling `getMessageView` will return a `UIView`.
+Calling `getMessageView` will return a `GistView`.
 Actions performed within the view are reported back to the `GistDelegate` delegate and `GistExtenable` extensions.

 ```swift
 let message = Message(messageId: "message-id")